phalt/swapi-python/README.rst

         :target: https://pypi.python.org/pypi/swapi

-A Python helper library for swapi.co - the Star Wars API
+A Python helper library for swapi.dev - the Star Wars API

 NOTE: Tests will run against hosted API as opposed to data from github repo